VisionEval/VisionEval-Docs/docs/04-inputs.md

 ```

 ### model_parameters.json
 This file contains global parameters for a particular model configuration that may be used by multiple modules.
 A more detailed description of the file and its structure can be found [here](https://github.com/visioneval/VisionEval/blob/master/api/model_system_design.md#61-model-directory-structure).
-The source of the default $16/hr is per a Nov 2016 ODOT Report: ["The Value of Travel-Time: Estimates of the Hourly Value of Time for Vehicles in Oregon"](https://www.oregon.gov/ODOT/Data/Documents/Value-of-Travel-Time-for-Vehicles.pdf).
+The source of the default $16/hr in 2010$ was derived from a Nov 2014 Oregon DOT Report: ["The Value of Travel-Time: Estimates of the Hourly Value of Time for Vehicles in Oregon"](https://www.oregon.gov/ODOT/Data/Documents/Value-of-Travel-Time-for-Vehicles.pdf).
+Note the input looks for the dollars in the year of the base model.

 The format of this file is as follows: